Office for Student Access

 Request a confidential consultation regarding disability accommodations

-Students who have questions about the accommodation process (or are not sure if they have a condition that qualifies) but do not want to share information with their academic program yet should first schedule a consultation with the Office for Student Access using our Appointment Request Form.
+Students who have questions about the accommodation process (or are not sure if they have a condition that qualifies) but do not want to share information with their academic program yet should first schedule a consultation with the Office for Student Access.
 Information shared will be kept as confidential as possible except when disclosure is required by law.
 Students who want a confidential consultation regarding accommodations should wait to submit the OSA application and/or documentation.
 Please review the OSA Student Handbook for more information regarding confidentiality.

 Ready to request academic and/or clinical accommodations?